Abandoned village: Ireland

 Smaller rural settlements, known as clachans, were also fled by large numbers during the Great Famine (1845–1850).

 In 1940, Ballinahown in West Wicklow, was evacuated for the construction of the Blessington Lakes and Poulaphouca Reservoir.

-Territory of the former British Mandate of Palestine
+Israel and Palestine

 As a consequence of the 1948 Palestinian expulsion and flight during the 1948 Palestine war, around 720,000 Palestinian Arabs were displaced, leaving around 400 Palestinian Arab towns and villages depopulated in what became Israel.
 In addition, several Jewish communities in what became the West Bank and Gaza Strip were also depopulated.

 In August 2005, Israel evacuated Gush Katif and all other Jewish settlements in the Gaza Strip.
-Some structures in these settlements, including greenhouses and synagogues, were left standing after the withdrawal.
+Some structures in these settlements, including greenhouses and synagogues, were left standing after the withdrawal, but were soon destroyed by Palestinians.